affrentice/sti-hub-api/README.md

 ##### Key Features:
 - Access to a variety of learning resources tailored for entrepreneurs.
 - Tools for skill enhancement through courses and workshops.
+- Event Management
+- Grants Opportunities: Information on available grants for entrepreneurs.
+- Research Publication and Access: Provides access to research publications relevant to entrepreneurs.

 #### 4. User Registration